JoaoCostaIFG/tvvs/assignments/5_structural_testing/5_report.md

 ## Unit tests

-This section provides a brief description and the result of each unit test we developed in order to increase project's code coverage.
+This section provides a brief description of the JUnit features explored and the result of each unit test we developed in order to increase project's code coverage.

+## JUnit Features

+- Most tests work by comparing an expected result with a result.
+This types of comparisons use `assertEquals`.
+Other tests that require the comparison of a boolean value use `assertTrue` or `assertFalse`.
+In addition, tests where exceptions are expected, we use `assertThrows`.
+- Some tests require a setup before running.
+For cases like this, we used `@BeforeEach` or `@BeforeAll`, depending on the situation.
+An example can be found on `ProjectSerializer.java` where each test requires the creation of a temporary file and a `ProjectSerializer` instance.
+- For tests that needed to be run multiple times with different values, we used `@ParametrizedTest`s along with `@MethodSource` to provide arguments to the test.
+- We used `fail()` to explicitly create a failure for the `parseDateNullTest()` on `ProjectTimeTest.java`.

 ### *misc* package